hipe/tmx/lib/skylab/meta-hell/doc/issues/053-discussion-of-all-the-meta-property-libraries.md

   • extensible meta-paramters via a DSL for sub-classing the parse class and writing your own writers, and perhaps sublcassing the parameter class.

+it's undergoing a ground-up rewrite putting it at the head of the pack.